shuaiwang123/academic-kickstart/content/authors/zhe ding/_index.md

 interests:
  - InSAR time series processing
- - Crustal deformation across the east Bayan Har block
+ - Crustal deformation due to hydraulic fracturing for the production of shale gas and oil in Sichuan and Jiangsu provinces, China
- - Geodetic modeling
+ - Numerical modeling for induced and triggered seismicity

 education:
   courses:
 #   - course: PhD in Artificial Intelligence